 SAT 28 SEPT - 8.30am -12 noon

 SAT 23 NOV - 8.30am -12 noon

-You will then be required to attend your nearest campus by 4pm on the Thursday before your training to finalise your enrolment.
-Contact our friendly team on 1300 648 911 if you cannot attend a campus before that time.
-If you do not make contact with us, a $20 administration fee will be charged for an enrolment transfer or cancellation.
+Enrolments close by 4pm on the Thursday before the training date.
+To finalise any enrolments contact our friendly team on 1300 648 911 if you cannot attend a campus before that time.

 Photo identification (including your date of birth).